UMCarpentries/intro-curriculum-python/_episodes/01-python-plotting.md

 {: .challenge}

 > ## Comments
-> Sometimes you may want to write comments in your code to help you remember
+> Sometimes we may want to write some comments in our code to help us remember what our code is doing,
-> what your code is doing, but you don't want R to think these comments are a part
+> but we don't want Python to think these comments are a part of the code you want to evaluate.
-> of the code you want to evaluate.
-That's where **comments** come in!
-Anything
+> That's where **comments** come in!
-> after a `#` symbol in your code will be ignored by Python.
-For example, let's say we
+> Anything after a `#` symbol in your code will be ignored by Python.
-> wanted to make a note of what each of the functions we just used do:
+> For example, let's say we wanted to make a note of what each of the functions we just used do:
 >
 > ~~~
 > date.today()   # outputs today's date